 New parents are bombarded with suggestions for what they ‘need’ for their baby, from well-meaning friends to online influencers and even very clever ads.
-But could it do more harm than good?
+But which baby products do you really need?

 There have been accidents associated with bouncers, rockers and hammocks such as falls and entrapment, but the biggest hazard is the risk of a fatal sleeping accident.
-When a baby is put to sleep in one of these devices, their head can roll forward, blocking their airway.
+When a baby is put to sleep in one of these devices, the incline or shape of the product encourages their head to roll forward, potentially blocking their airway.

 Finally, teething necklaces, such as amber beads, should not be worn during sleep.
 There is no scientific evidence that they relieve the pain of teething, and they could become tight around baby’s neck, restricting breathing or even strangling your baby.
-Infants should always be supervised to avoid this and prevent breaks which could cause a bead to come loose.
+Necklaces may also break, and curious bubs may choke on loose beads.
+Babies should always be supervised if wearing such products to reduce the risk of strangulation and choking.

+Anything else added to the sleep space may increase the risk of a fatal sleep accident.
 If you’re a new parent, keep things simple when buying for your baby.
-Here’s a simple guide to setting up a nursery.